CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 ![Step 12 API Yellow](/images/Step12.jpg)

 2. We need to authorize the API connection in two minutes.
-Once you see the message **Authorize<inject key="DeploymentID" enableCopy="false" />API Connection** in yellow, go to **Intelligent** resource group.
+Once you see the message **Authorize idp<inject key="DeploymentID" enableCopy="false" />aegpi API Connection** in yellow, go to **Intelligent** resource group.

 ![Authorize aegapi Yellow](/images/aegapi-authorize-yellow.jpg)